-This is a journey in pictures started more than 30 years ago and which enjoys capturing the quasi-universal situations where our contemporaries photograph each other, from Paris to Beijing, from Luxor to Bombay, from Austin to Dublin …
+This journey in pictures, started more than 30 years ago, enjoys capturing the quasi-universal situations where our contemporaries photograph each other, from Paris to Beijing, from Luxor to Bombay, from Austin to Dublin …

 Most of the photos show the photographer and his subject at the moment of the shot.
 Yet some leave the subject enshrouded in mystery.
 Others catch the moment before, when the photographer is worried about his framing or dust on his lens, or the moment after, when the satisfied photographer relaxes his attention and puts his camera down.